What is a mortgage broker and should I use one?

 Meeting your mortgage broker

-Once you’ve decided to meet with a mortgage broker, it helps to make sure that your paperwork is in order before you meet them for the first time – including your financial and employment records.
+Once you’ve decided to meet with a mortgage broker, it’s generally a good idea to make sure that your paperwork is in order before you meet them for the first time – including your financial and employment records.

 Consider the ‘must have’ and ‘nice to have’ requirements for your home loan (e.g. do you want to be able to make extra repayments, have branch access).
 You might also want to think about how long you’d like the loan term.